 - Fellows receive training through expert-led modules and direct engagement with key stakeholders.
 No prior policy experience required.

-- Fellows receive a $1,600 stipend for their commitment.
+- Fellows receive a stipend for their commitment.

 What does Teach Plus do?

 Teach Plus trains teachers in understanding education policy as a lever for student success, community organizing, writing op-eds and speaking to the media, providing public testimony, and more.
 Teach Plus works to create and connect teachers to opportunities to lead in real ways at the policy level.

 Teach Plus recruits and selects Early Childhood Educator Policy Fellows from across the state to participate in the cohort experience.
 You will become part of a larger movement of teacher leadership and help mobilize your peers around top issues impacting the early childhood education profession in Illinois.
 Teach Plus works with key stakeholders and policymakers to join the conversation.

 Nationally and locally, Teach Plus Teaching Policy Fellows have:

 - Met with President Barack Obama in the Oval Office.

 - Advocated for Illinois’ historic education funding reform law by meeting with House Speaker Michael Madigan and 15 other lawmakers, organizing teachers throughout the state, and by holding a rally in Springfield.